Chute Boxe in Pride Fighting championships

 Add in some rumours of illicit deals, Robinson’s newest client Rashad Evans needing a new home after his high profile split from Greg Jackson.
 And a host of big names such as Tyrone Spong and Vitor Belfort and you have a real MMA soap opera.

-However team rivalry is actually a far older phenomenon than today’s narrative would have you believe.
+However, team rivalry is actually a far older phenomenon than today’s narrative would have you believe.
 In a bygone era.
-Brazil’s finest talent were going head to head all over the globe battling not only for themselves.
+Brazil’s finest talent was going head to head all over the globe battling not only for themselves.
 But also for the supremacy of their relative teams; in Rio De Janeiro, Brazilian Top Team, and in Curitiba, Chute Boxe.

-Founded as a Muay Thai camp in the late 1970s by team patriarch Rudimar Fedrigo, Chute Boxe expanded into Brazilian Jiu Jitsu.
+Founded as a Muay Thai camp in the late 1970s by team patriarch Rudimar Fedrigo, Chute Boxe expanded into Brazilian Jiu-Jitsu.
 And subsequently Mixed Martial Arts in the early 90s.
 With prominent trainers such as Jose ‘Pele’ Landi-Jons and a young Rafael Cordeiro.
-Chute Boxe was notorious for the ‘beserker’ style a majority of their top stars were known for.
+Chute Boxe was notorious for the ‘berserker’ style a majority of their top stars were known for.

 The Pride Fighting Championships Years

 Though fighters from the two camps competed all across the world, including in their own shows.
 The rivalry grew exponentially under the banner of the iconic, and now defunct, Pride Fighting Championships.